mrreyes512/Find-Your-Why/draft_why_statement.md

 "~**TO** inspire individual's unknown potential **SO THAT** They are able to do achieve their unimaginable.~"
 "~**TO** reveal an individual's unknown potential **SO THAT** they are able to achieve their extraordinary.~"

-* feels like it focused on a single individual, rather than a group setting
+* This feels like it focused on a single individual, rather than a group setting

 "**TO** discover unknown potential in others **SO THAT** together, we are able to achieve the extraordinary"

-* This feels like more of an individual / group statement.
+* This feels like more of an individual **AND** group statement.

 [![my_why_statement](www/my_why_statement.png)](https://www.canva.com/design/DADQV-QvU2o/mZaIZfrGiRgeJ4P1EMaJnw/edit)